List of Marvel Comics characters: B: Basil Elks

 Basil Elks is a supervillain who debuts in Marvel Team-Up #16 (December 1973).
-He is a petty thief, breaks into a museum to steal what he believes is an ordinary emerald—but is, in fact, an alien Kree artifact called the Alpha Stone.
+He is a petty thief, breaks into a museum to steal what he believes is an ordinary emerald—but is, in fact, a Kree artifact called the Alpha Stone.
 Elks miscalculates the security guards' rounds and is caught and fired upon when he reaches for a weapon.
 The guard's bullet accidentally hits and shatters the gem, causing an explosion that transforms Elks into a humanoid reptilian.
 Elks then flash-freezes the guard in place, and realizing that he now has superhuman abilities, decides to become a supervillain and calls himself the Basilisk.
 He faced off against Spider-Man, Mister Fantastic, Captain Marvel and the Mole Man which ended with him being imprisoned in another Kree artifact called the Omega Stone that ended up in lava.

 In Fantastic Four #289, Basilisk is killed by the Scourge of the Underworld.
 The Hood resurrects Basilisk and several other victims of the Scourge during the "Dark Reign" storyline.

 Upon absorbing the Alpha Stone, Basil Elks possessed enhanced physical strength, reflexes, and stamina.
 The Basilisk's main offensive weapon were his eye beams, which could be concussive force (these could also be directed at the ground for limited flight) or energy that manipulated temperature (to boiling or freezing extremes) or molecules.
 Upon absorbing the Omega Stone, Basilisk's powers increased to their full extent, allowing him to generate volcanoes worldwide, including in the Savage Land and New York City.